 Naturally, the aggressiveness of the filter (in this case a SkyTech CLS CCD) in front of the camera sensor changes how much signal I can record in a single exposure.

 I’ll leave the cameras white balance set to auto, as I see no benefits in adjusting this setting at this stage.
 Because I am shooting the images in RAW format, I can manually adjust the white balance to whichever temperature I want in post-processing.
 With that being said, there have been some interesting discussions on the topic of the benefits of using a custom white-balance for astrophotography in heavy light pollution.

 The images are being captured using APT (Astro Photography Tool) on my new laptop computer.
-Autoguiding through PHD2 guiding and the Altair GPCAM + 50mm guide scope mean that each image contains sharp stars each and every time.
+Autoguiding through PHD2 guiding and the Altair GPCAM + 50mm guide scope means that each image contains sharp stars each and every time.
 If you’re looking for an affordable autoguiding package to upgrade your kit, have a look at the Starfield autoguiding package offered from Ontario Telescope.

 The images are dithered between each frame to further reduce noise – which can easily be switched on within the gear tab of APT.
 To learn more about the process of data acquisition including the use of support files (dark frames, flat frames), please visit the get started page.

 Light Pollution Filter for Canon DSLR’s

 For broadband spectrum targets like galaxies (and many reflection nebulae), a light pollution filter is less effective.
 However, for an emission nebula like the Soul Nebula, isolating the light emitted in the H-Alpha and OIII wavelengths can make a big difference.

 Longtime followers of the blog will remember the SkyTech CLS-CCD filter I reviewed last year.
 Time and time again, this filter has impressed me with its ability to produce impressive color images using my DSLR camera in heavy light pollution.